The lonely Christian can derive hope from recognizing the body of Christ all around us, across the street and across the

 Former NFL star Deion Sanders famously leveraged one season with the San Francisco 49ers and a Super Bowl ring to land a $35 million contract with the Dallas Cowboys.
 And the ink on that deal was barely dry when depression began to creep in.

 Sanders, who played in a baseball World Series and would win another Super Bowl with the Cowboys, admitted to a suicide attempt during his career with the Cincinnati Reds.

 Sanders eventually awoke from the stupor of his depression to find hope and peace.
 And he certainly isn’t lacking today in his post-football career.
 Yet he is an example of a person who achieved all his dreams in life only to wish for death.

 It is possible to be discontent with much and content with little.
 The point isn’t to measure the amount of our assets, but the sincerity of our faith.
 The apostle Paul learned he could live in any situation through Christ who gave him strength.
-Thomas Brooks teaches us we can do the same.
+Thomas Brooks reminds us we can do the same.

 Remedy 6: The great reversal is coming

 The repentant thief said to the one who bore the cup of the Father’s wrath: “Remember me in the kingdom.”
 He did.
 And He will remember you, too.

 It took Pharaoh himself to order Joseph out of prison.
 But our Lord will remember us himself.
 He will one day lift us out of the mire of this world and seat us upon the rock of his eternal redemption in heaven.
 This is an iron-clad promise.
 It is based on Christ’s work for you, not on yours for him.

 As meager and lowly as you feel, God will exalt you in his kingdom.
 He will seat you beside him and will feed you from the rich bounty of his banquet table.
 He will not withhold the best wine at the end.

 Jesus will return.
 You will be united with your universal, eternal family.
 All will be right.
 You will never be a lonely Christian again.